 He goes on to explain that customers feel like they need to lie in order to get what they’re owed, telling white lies to the insurer: “I park my car in a secure garage overnight” rather than “my car has never been in the garage because it’s full of stuff”.
 Masking the real story because they’re worried they won’t be covered.
-This negative relationship perspective also impacts the insurer themselves, having to wade through false statement after false statement.
+This negative relationship perspective also impacts the insurer themselves, having to wade through

 What if the answer to this untrusting relationship was Geospatial data?
 What if Geo data could make the insurance playing field more transparent, quicker and customer-centric?